Two students tested positive for coronavirus after taking the ACT at an Oklahoma high school - Local News 8

 Before the coronavirus pandemic, students spent years stressing about scoring high enough on their standardized tests to get into their dream schools.
 Now they’re still stressing, not just over scores, but also about possibly contracting a dangerous virus.

-For Frederick DeCoster, who said he “blew the exam” because he could not concentrate on anything but his fear of contracting Covid and exposing his immunocompromised mother to the virus, the issue is about more than just the ACT.
+For Frederick DeCoster, who said he “blew the exam” because he could not concentrate on anything but his fear of contracting Covid and exposing his extended family members to the virus, the issue is about more than just the ACT.

 “Many students don’t have the chance to take off work or travel to take the ACT,” he said.
 “I’m lucky to be able to study and then travel to retake the test, but in doing so, me and my family’s health has been put at risk because they ignored all screening and mask guidelines.”